remcoder/gcode-preview/README.md

 ### Donate
-If you want to show gratitude you can always buy me beer/coffee/filament [via a Paypal donation](https://www.paypal.com/paypalme/my/profile ) ^_^
+If you want to show gratitude you can always buy me beer/coffee/filament [via ko-fi](https://ko-fi.com/remcoder) or [via a Paypal donation](https://www.paypal.com/paypalme/my/profile ) ^_^